hatimalmutairi/LGAAP/README.md

 Running the pipeline requires around 500GB of free space including 140GB for SRAs.

 ## How to use
+Before you start, make sure that [docker software](https://docs.docker.com/get-docker/) is already installed in your machine.
  1. Use  ```git clone``` command to clone the repository to your working directory. you can also download it from [Lancaster University Research Directory]() or from [here]()
 ```sh
 $ git clone https://github.com/hatimalmutairi/LMGAAP.git